EdgarSesel/smart-inventory-manager/README.md

 ## Project Overview

-The Smart Inventory Manager is a comprehensive, full-stack application designed to help businesses track, manage, and analyze their inventory with modern, data-driven tools.
-It features a web dashboard for managers, a companion mobile app for warehouse operators, and a powerful backend with AI-powered forecasting and anomaly detection.
+The Smart Inventory Manager is a full-stack reference application to help teams track, manage, and analyze inventory across a web dashboard and a companion mobile app.
+The backend exposes a FastAPI REST API backed by a PostgreSQL database; the web UI is a React + MUI dashboard for managers, and the mobile app (Flutter) is focused on fast SKU lookup and stock updates for operators.

-This project was built to demonstrate a wide range of modern development skills, including backend API design, frontend development with a major component library, mobile app development, and the practical application of machine learning.

 ---